Human thermodynamicsThis is a featured page

 In 1977, Belgian chemist Ilya Prigogine one the Nobel prize for work in thermodynamics and soon thereafter, through various publications, began to establish the view that human life is a far-from-equilibrium phenomenon subject to dissipations, bifurcations, and fluctuations.

-In 2007, the first chapter on human thermodynamics was published by American chemical engineer Libb Thims and the following year, in early 2008, the Encyclopedia of Human Thermodynamics (pictured adjacent) began to be written online, wiki-style, scheduled to be published as a 5-volume set when near completion.
+In 2007, the first chapter on human thermodynamics was published by American chemical engineer Libb Thims and the following year, in early 2008, the Encyclopedia of Human Thermodynamics (draft cover pictured) began to be written, online, wiki-style, article-by-article, scheduled to be published as a 5-volume set when near completion.

-The view of a science of “human thermodynamics”, in a general sense, is considered either a cutting-edge difficult subject for a few and to many others an anathema, in spite of the fact that well over one hundred people have written and theorized on the subject over the last 150-years.
+Human thermodynamics, in modern view (as of 2010), in a general sense, is still a relatively underground science, for many.
+Some consider it a new cutting-edge difficult subject; whereas others may consider it a crank subject or even an anathema, in spite of the fact that well over one hundred people have written and theorized on the subject over the last 150-years.
 The basic issue is not with the correctness of the science, but with the fact that the application of thermodynamics cuts into the very heart of human stability, in areas such as evolution, love, relationships, free will, death, religion, purpose, racism, etc., and as such the topic easily becomes heated and emotional for many.

 “Most such subjects [socio-thermodynamics] are more to the future of thermodynamics rather than to its history.”